Mineral rights

 And there are two potentially Cool Beans Stacked Lateral Wells currently being drilled along the Western boundary line, which indicates to me that spacing in the area may allow for up to 14 additional Wells in the Trees Ranch 14 Unit.

-But your name is not listed in the list of recent Oil and Gas Leases effecting the Section available through DrillingInfo, an online service I have access to.
+But your name is not listed in the list of recent Oil and Gas Leases affecting the Section available through DrillingInfo, an online service I have access to.
 Hope that Bobby finds something in the Courthouse more to your favor!

 Hope this helps -

-Charles Emery Tooke III
+Charles Emery Tooke III Certified Professional Landman Fort Worth, Texas

-Would I still own the surface rights,if they wanted to put a well there???
+Would I still own the surface rights if they wanted to put a well there?

 Go to the County Clerk and Tax Assessor Appraiser offices and tell them where the property is located.
 They will be able to tell you who the mineral owner of record is.
 Check while you’re at it that you indeed own the property surface.
 Lots of land scams out there now.